saturnaxis/IntroPhysics/README.md

 - `matplotlib`

 On exams, students are provided with **lookup tables**, not code.
 The goal is conceptual understanding first, computation second.

+Calculus is introduced only as needed and always in context.
+When derivatives or integrals appear, the focus is on physical meaning rather than formal proof.
+Students taking Calculus I concurrently are not expected to have mastered all techniques in advance.

 ---